March 14

 Evans Lake

-Seven acres of wonderful fishing await you at Evans Lake.
-20 minutes from Corinth, Evans Lake is an excellent location to go fishing for a wide variety of fish — largemouth bass, smallmouth bass, northern pike, bullheads, and white perch to name a few.
-The best time to snag yourself some white perch is from April through June, as this is their spawning season.
+Seven acres of excellent fishing await you at Evans Lake.
+20 minutes from Corinth, Evans Lake is a fantastic location to go fishing for a wide variety of fish — largemouth bass, smallmouth bass, northern pike, bullheads, and white perch.
+The best time to snag some white perch is April through June, their spawning season.
 During this time, they are aggressively feeding, which makes these tasty fish much easier to catch.
-When you visit Evans Lake, you’re sure to leave with a car full of great fish.
+When you visit Evans Lake, you’ll leave with a car full of great fish.

 Lake Sharon

-There are so many fantastic fishing spots around Corinth, and we at Huffines Kia Corinth hope this article has helped inspire your next outing.
-If you know of a great location that we’ve missed on this list, please send us a note.
+There are many fantastic fishing spots around Corinth, and we at Huffines Kia Corinth hope this article has helped inspire your next outing.
+Please let us know if you know of an incredible location we’ve missed on this list.
 We look forward to hearing from you.

 Tags